act-now-coalition/covid-data-model/api/README.md

 ./run.py api update-schemas
 ```

+This will find all python classes under `api/` that subclass `pydantic.BaseModel` and
+generate the corresponding JSON Schema file into `api/schemas/`.

-This will generate all schemas from files.
-If you do not want to expose a schema,
+If you do not want to generate a top-level schema in `api/schemas/`, prepend the class name
-prepend the schema with a `_` (i.e. `_MyPrivateSchema`); these will not be
+with a `_` (i.e. `_MyPrivateSchema`); these will not be uploaded.
-uploaded.

 ## Specific Files Schemas